MKL-NET/MKL.NET/README.md

 The aim is to include the latest algorithms such as Toms748, robustly tested with [CsCheck](https://github.com/AnthonyLloyd/CsCheck).
 Full use of MKL.NET will be made to improve performance.
 Algorithms will be performance tested and default to the best for given inputs.

-WIP currently working on root finding.
+WIP currently working on root finding (see this recent [post](http://anthonylloyd.github.io/blog/2021/06/03/Root-finding) on a promising new algorithm).

 ## MKL.NET.Statistics